AIMVT

 • The minimum work experience required to apply for VTS certification is at least 3 years and 6,000 hours as a credentialed veterinary technician in the field of Internal Medicine.
 This experience must be completed within five years prior to application.

 • A minimum of 4,500 contact hours in your specialty is required.
 Verification may be requested in the form of pay stubs or a letter from your employer(s) at the discretion of the Credentialing Committee.
+Please see the applications instructions for your application year for information on how work hours are calculated.

 • Depending on your work experience, you have different requirements for whom may sign off on MASTERY of the advanced skills in your specialty: